Best Years for Gibson Les Paul and Worst Years to Avoid

 Best Gibson Les Paul years

-Here we speak in general terms, but it should not be generalized.
+Here we speak in general terms about best Les Paul years, but it should not be generalized.
 In all times you can find good guitars and others that are not so.
 Here we express the quality of materials and manufacturing, and quality controls of each period.
 Thus, the periods where better instruments are found are identified.

 Period 1952-1956: The Age of Transition

 This time and the next, together cover the years 1952-1960, includes the best Gibson Les Paul for the quality of materials and level of construction.
 However, since this period is a transitional one to the final model with a Tune-o-Matic bridge and PAF humbucker pickups; this is the second most sought after era of the Les Paul.

 Here we can find excellent Goldtop guitars with P90 pickups and long tailpiece and traditional bridge from 1952.
 Between 1953 and 1954, the Goldtop model guitars began to have a Wrap Around bridge.
 But between these two years there is another important difference, it was not until 1954 that the neck took the angle of 17º, which will be final.
 Finally, in 1955, the Gibson Les Paul incorporated the Tune-o-Matic bridge.

 This is probably the second most sought-after era for the Gibson Les Paul, especially for collectors.
 It is even normal to find «Conversion» guitars, which are guitars from this era that are modified to the definitive specifications of the Les Paul.
 That is, the P90 pickups are changed for PAF humbuckers and the Tune-o-Matic bridge is added -to those before 1955-.
 This is due to the high quality of construction and wood.